7.2 Inter-Agency Escalation Policy and Procedure

 Learning from the resolution of disputes:

-When the issue is resolved, any general issues should be identified and referred to the agency’s representative on the SSCB for consideration by the appropriate SSCB subgroup to inform future learning and to identify the need for possible changes to existing policies and procedures.
+When the issue is resolved, any issues that suggest there is learning to be disseminated or that policies and procedures may need to be amended should be identified and referred to the agency’s representative on the SSCB for consideration by the appropriate SSCB subgroup to take this forward.

 It is useful for individuals to debrief following a dispute in order to promote continuing good working relationships and identify possible training needs and to ensure that the employee is satisfied with the outcome.